mitulrp-github/css_experiment/README.md

 This repository contains various CSS experiments.

+# Diving into the World of CSS Wizardry ✨

+Welcome to the realm of CSS sorcery!
+Within this enchanted repository lie spells of style and enchanting experiments.

-## Bird Hover Experiment
+## Bird Hover Ballet 🐦

-Check out the Bird Hover Experiment live at [https://mitulrp-github.github.io/css_experiment/bird_hover/](https://mitulrp-github.github.io/css_experiment/bird_hover/).

-Check out the Analog and Digital Clock Experiment live at [https://mitulrp-github.github.io/css_experiment/clock/](https://mitulrp-github.github.io/css_experiment/clock/).
+Behold the graceful Bird Hover Experiment, where feathered friends dance upon the winds of your cursor's magic.
+Witness the spectacle [here](https://mitulrp-github.github.io/css_experiment/bird_hover/).

+## Timeless Timepieces ⏰

+Embark on a journey through time with the Analog and Digital Clock Experiment.
+Witness the fusion of tradition and technology as the hands of time twirl and tick in harmony.
+Experience the magic [here](https://mitulrp-github.github.io/css_experiment/clock/).